semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 # 4 Tutorial

-Going to a restaurant and reading the menu is fun, with all those delicious dishes and tempting drinks.
-As enticing as it is to read it, in the end, we have to pick something and eat it—the whole point of going out is to have a nice meal.
+Going to a restaurant and looking at menu with all those delicious dishes is fun.
+In the end, however, we have to pick something and eat it—the whole point of going out is to have a nice meal.

 So far, this book has been like a menu, showing you all the possibilities and their ingredients.
-In this chapter, the food is finally ready.
+In this chapter, you are ready to order. *Bon appétit*.

-The goal is to get an application going in Kubernetes using CI/CD best
+Our goal is to get an application going in Kubernetes using CI/CD best practices.
-practices:

 ![High Level Flow](./figures/05-high-level-steps.png){ width=80% }

-  - **Build**: package an application into a Docker image.
+  - **Build**: package the application into a Docker image.
-  - **End-to-end test**: run end-to-end tests on the image.
+  - **End-to-end test**: run end-to-end tests inside the image.
-  - **Canary**: deploy the image to a part of our users with a canary deployment.
+  - **Canary**: deploy the image as a canary to a fraction of the users.
-  - **Functional test**: verify the canary in production.
-Decide if we should go ahead with the deployment.
+  - **Functional test**: verify the canary in production to decide if we should go ahead
   - **Deploy**: if the canary passes the test, deploy the image to all users.
-  - **Rollback**: if it fails, undo all changes so we can try again later.
+  - **Rollback**: if it fails, undo all changes, so we can try again later.

 ## 4.1 Docker and Kubernetes